Contact Us

 Alerting

-Alerts are raised for every distinct job definition name.
-You can get alerted, if a job execution has a red Executions Status, a red or yellow Application Status, a Start Delay or Run Time that exceeds the threshold that you have set.
+Alerts are raised for every distinct job (definition) name.
+You can get alerted, if a job execution has a red or yellow Executions Status, a red or yellow Application Status, a Start Delay or Run Time that exceeds the threshold that you have set.
+Additionally, you can get alerted, if the execution of periodic job (that you have flagged as mandatory) is overdue by more than 15 minutes.

 The alert Additional Key contains the NameType and Context/Client of the job.
-If the alert has been defined for a group of jobs, the alert Additional Information contains the name of the job group.
-In the METRICS table you see the alerted executions of the job and have a direct link to the managed system like from the monitoring application.
+The alert Additional Information contains the name of the job and if the alert has been defined for a group of jobs, name of the job group.
+In the METRICS table the alerted executions of the job are listed and you have a direct link to the managed system like from the monitoring application.

 Exceptions

-The exceptions overview offers you for ABAP systems the exception categories offered are “ABAP Application Log” and “ABAP Aborted Jobs”.
-You can drill down into the details, i.e. to the single exception.
+The exceptions overview offers you for ABAP systems the exception categories “ABAP Application Log” and “ABAP Aborted Jobs”.
+You can drill down into the details, to individual exceptions.

 Analysis and Trend Reporting

-Analytical information is offered for the jobs regarding number of executions, failed executions and run time.
+In view Analysis information is offered for every job regarding number of executions, failed executions and run time.
 The table is default sorted by Total Run Time.
 You can change the sorting and apply filters.

 On clicking on the graph icon at the end of every line you are navigated to view Trend Graphs, where you can see the values over time.